buchanankerswell/kerswell_kohn_backarc/draft/bak/manuscript-04-aug-2026.md

 \clearpage

+# Data Availability {.unnumbered #sec:data-availability}

+All data, code, and relevant information for reproducing this work are archived on the OSF [@kerswell2026a] and Zenodo [@kerswell2026b] repositories.
+All code within these repositories is MIT Licensed and free for use and distribution (see license details).
+All spatial datasets used in this study are open-source: transects from the SubMap tool version 7.1 [@lallemand2026]; present-day plate boundaries from @coffin2018; global relief model from @noaa2022; surface heat flow observations from the @ihfc2024; and Similarity interpolations from @lucazeau2019.

 # Acknowledgments {.unnumbered #sec:acknowledgements}

 We express our sincere gratitude to the communities, institutions, and research teams who develop and maintain the open-source datasets used in this study.
 Specifically, we thank the creators of the SubMap tool (Géosciences Montpellier); the University of Texas Institute for Geophysics for the plate boundary compilation; the NOAA National Centers for Environmental Information for the ETOPO 2022 global relief model; the Global Heat Flow Data Assessment Group for maintaining the Global Heat Flow Database; and F. Lucazeau for providing the Similarity interpolations.
 This work was supported by the National Science Foundation grants OIA 1545903 to M. Kohn, S. Penniston-Dorland, and M. Feineman and EAR 2118114 to M. Kohn.

-# Data Availability {.unnumbered #sec:data-availability}

-All data, code, and relevant information for reproducing this work are archived on the OSF [@kerswell2026a] and Zenodo [@kerswell2026b] repositories.
-All code within these repositories is MIT Licensed and free for use and distribution (see license details).
-All spatial datasets used in this study are open-source: transects from the SubMap tool version 7.1 [@lallemand2026]; present-day plate boundaries from @coffin2018; global relief model from @noaa2022; surface heat flow observations from the @ihfc2024; and Similarity interpolations from @lucazeau2019.

-# Conflict of Interest {.unnumbered #sec:conflict-of-interest}

-The authors declare there are no conflicts of interest for this manuscript.

 \clearpage